coperception/double-m-quantification/README.md

 # Double-M-Uncertainty-Quantification
-Uncertainty Quantification of Collaborative Detection for Self-Driving
+Implementation of paper "Uncertainty Quantification of Collaborative Detection for Self-Driving"

 ## Install:
 1. Clone this repository.